Skip to content

 Establishing MCP Communication

-Build an MCP Server in Node.js and connect it to VS Code Copilot
+Build an MCP Server in Node.js or .NET and connect it to VS Code Copilot

 Project Setup